 First things first.
 You gotta caramelize those onions.

-It’s best to use a cast-iron skillet (affiliate link) for this dish.
-Coat the bottom of the skillet with olive oil, and cook over medium heat until you achieve that beautiful browned color on those onions.
+Coat the bottom of the pan with olive oil and cook over medium heat until you achieve that beautiful, browned color on those onions.

-You’ll add your spices in next.
+You’ll add the contents of your entire can of whole peeled plum tomatoes and your spices next.
 We can’t very well call it Spicy Feta Shakshuka without them, now can we?
-I love to allow paprika to have direct access to the skillet because it actually enhances its inherent smokiness.

 Put All Your Eggs in One Basket